hannahdesmond/mastery-curriculum/chapter3/README.md

 ![Zooming into an object's interface, and demonstrating the procedures](../images/3-interfaces.gif)

-> An interface is a list of all the things an object can do: all the object's procedures.
+> An interface is a list of all the things an object can do - all the object's procedures.
 In other words, an interface is a list of object methods.

 ## Making random numbers